brillout/wildcard-api/readme.md

 Wildcard provides:
  - Zero setup.
    <br/>
-   Create a Wildcard API with Express, Koa, Hapi, etc. with only a couple of lines.
+   Create a Wildcard API with Express, Koa, Hapi, etc. with only couple of lines.
- - Automatic handling of network errors.
-(Optional)
+ - Error handling.
    <br/>
-   Using [Handli](https://github.com/brillout/handli) to handles network corner cases such as when the user looses his internet connection.
+   Using [Handli](https://github.com/brillout/handli) to automatically handle network corner cases such as when the user looses his internet connection.
+   (But you can also provide your own error handling.)
  - Extended serialization.
    <br/>
    Using [JSON-S](https://github.com/brillout/json-s) to support further JavaScript types.